znly/rules_go/deprecation.rst

 .. _proto rules: /proto/core.rst
 .. _bazelbuild/bazel-bazelle#186: https://github.com/bazelbuild/bazel-gazelle/issues/186

-This document lists public interfaces and features that are deprecated or will be soon.
+This document lists public interfaces and features that are deprecated and will be removed soon.
 For each item in this document, the deprecation rationale is listed, along with the last supported rules_go release and the release when the functionality is scheduled to be removed.

 Go SDKs